EclecticGriffin/website/content/draft/first-project_draft_91061979.md

 This means that---much to my horror---the project was effectively about "improving" predictive policing.
 At the time, I didn't entirely see the problem in this since wouldn't it be better if the clusters were "more accurate"?
+Suppose that there are two clusters, **L** and **H**, in our data. **L** is considered *low-risk* while **H** is considered *high-risk*.
+If the clusters change based on the choice of distance metric then some people could be moved from **L** to **H** or vice-versa.

+Thus the argument goes that if the "correct" cluster for some over-policed populations was **L** rather than **H**, then you could say that the euclidean clustering has the potential to cause harm to that population and is thus biased.
+We can then attempt to quantify the "bias potential" based on the percentage of such communities that were "misclassified" between the two cluster maps.

-Particularly if that meant the "correct" cluster for over-policed populations was one assigned a lower threat level.
-But of course, that reasoning can also cut the other direction and could just as easily suggest that communities of Black people were under-policed, so ultimately the argument would simply have to be that the clusters produced with euclidean distance are "wrong" in a fundamental sense and geodesic distance should be used instead.
+But of course, this reasoning can also cut the other direction and could just as easily suggest that communities of marginalized people were under-policed, i.e., moving people from **L** to **H**.
+So ultimately the argument would simply have to be that the clusters produced with euclidean distance are wrong in their essence, rather than impact, and geodesic distance should be used instead.

 In my opinion, the end result is something that at best changes very little, and at worse grants legitimacy to the police and the practice of predictive